 The Chartered Financial Analyst® (CFA) Program is a series of three exams, providing certification that is a standard in the investment industry.
-The Wisconsin MBA Program in applied security analysis, a CFA Partner Program, will ready you for your exams by providing a specialized curriculum and access to additional CFA resources.
+The Wisconsin MBA specialization in applied security analysis, a CFA Institute University Affiliation Program, will ready you for your exams by providing a specialized curriculum and access to additional CFA resources.
 You will have free access to monthly luncheons held by the local CFA society and opportunities to participate in the CFA Institute Research Challenge.
 In addition, you will have the opportunity to participate in subsidized trips to the global CFA Institute Annual Conference, which is held at international financial centers such as Frankfurt and Montreal.
 The experience of learning from financial industry leaders from across the globe, combined with immersive training in industry-standard certifications, will support your path to a career in investment.

 Paul Smith, president of the CFA Institute, makes a presentation to Wisconsin MBA students, faculty, and staff.